Your Complete Dyslexia Support Hub

 Resources Hub

-Worksheets
+Worksheets & Printables

 Phonics Practice Sheets

-Letter-sound correspondence activities
+Letter-sound correspondence activities with multisensory prompts

 PDFSight Word Flash Cards

-Printable flashcards for common words
+Printable flashcards for the 100 most common words

 PDFSyllable Division Exercises

-Breaking words into syllables
+Breaking 2–4 syllable words into manageable parts

 PDFReading Comprehension Passages

-Age-appropriate texts with questions
+Age-appropriate texts with who/what/where/why questions

 PDFParent Guides